-- maximise cash generation of our heritage businesses in order to fund our transition toward high growth verticals whilst continuing to deliver a high level of shareholder return; - Return to growth in the Connectivity verticals: through the implementation of a "Telecom pivot", aimed at serving the long-term needs of telecom operators.
-To this end, the group will rely on: - geostationary-enabled: in Fixed Broadband with EUTELSAT KONNECT and KONNECT VHTS satellites as well as in other applications via selected investments, - low-orbit-enabled: via the stake in OneWeb.
+- Maximise cash generation of our heritage businesses in order to fund our transition toward high growth verticals whilst continuing to deliver a high level of shareholder return; - ▶ Return to growth in the Connectivity verticals: through the implementation of a "Telecom pivot", aimed at serving the longterm needs of telecom operators.
+To this end, the Group will rely on: - geostationary-enabled: in Fixed Broadband with EUTELSAT KONNECT and KONNECT VHTS satellites as well as in other applications via selected investments, - low-orbit-enabled: via the stake in OneWeb.

-The Group will work to generate synergies between its GEO and LEO assets.
+The Group will work to generate synergies between its GEO and LEO

-2.4.1 Maximising Free Cash Flow generation
+1.2.3.1 Maximising Free Cash Flow generation

-The maximisation of Discretionary free cash-flow generation is achieved through a set of financial and operational measures in the Group's heritage businesses, in particular Broadcast that is the main driver of the Group's cash flow generation.
+The maximisation of Discretionary Free Cash Flow generation is achieved through a set of financial and operational measures in the Group's heritage businesses, in particular Broadcast, which is the main driver of the Group's cash flow generation.